An Exegetical Commentary

 Hymn of Freedmen, 8:31-39

 31― What then shall we say: Paul launches into exuberant praise of the God of Israel.
 The following monologue has all the elements of a great hymn. to these things: From 8:12 on Paul has made a triumphant presentation of the reasons for the certainty of final sanctification of the sons of God.
 He has reached the climax with glorification (v.
 30).
 But Paul lets the objector have his say as he usually does so that in verses 31-39 he considers the objections (Robertson).
-If God is for us, who is against us?: "who" is Grk. tis, a personal pronoun that may mean either "who," "which one" or "what" and is frequently used to introduce questions (BAG), as occurs here in the first of five rhetorical questions.
-Paul challenges all doubters and states the obvious to rebut negative thinking.
+If God is for us, who: Grk. tís, interrogative pronoun indicating interest in establishing something definite; who, which, what, why.
+The pronoun introduces the first of five rhetorical questions. is against us: Paul challenges all doubters and states the obvious to rebut negative thinking.
 Having reminded the disciples of all that God has done for them, he then minimizes the adversaries of our faith.
 We can be conquerors because Almighty God, the Creator of the universe, the Lord of Heavenly Armies, loves us.
 We can trust in his sovereign care.
 There is no one on a par with the God of Israel.

 34― who is the one who condemns: an allusion to Satan as identified in the previous verse.
 The third rhetorical question reflects a bold accuser who can face God with false charges or with true ones for that matter.
 Christ Jesus: the title and name of our Lord is for Paul like a computer zip file.
 All the history, hopes and promises of a Jewish Messiah, Redeemer, Deliverer and King are packed into those two words.
 See note on 1:1.
 He who died…was raised…at the right hand of God: Paul summarizes the glorious victory of our Lord in his death, burial, resurrection and ascension to heaven (cf. 1Cor 15:3-4).
 The assertion of Yeshua's heavenly location is found also in Mark 16:19; Acts 2:33; 7:55-56; Colossians 3:1; Hebrews 10:12 and 1 Peter 3:22.
 "Right hand" renders Grk. dexios, which means "right" as a direction.
 While dexios often refers to a part of the body, it also has a simple location usage within a structure, as well as figurative use of power or privileged position.